Thundernirmal/django-webinar/README.md

 ##### Step 3: Check Installation

-open a powershell window and run `python --version` to check if python is installed. the output should be something like
+open a cmd window and run `python --version` to check if python is installed. the output should be something like

 ```
 Python 3.8.2
 ```

-#### USING WSL(WINDOWS SUBSYSTEM FOR LINUX)

-Go to the following [link](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to find the instructions for setting up wsl1 on your windows 10 machine.

-Now before you could install python on wsl you need to [initialize your distro instance once](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro), before it can be used.

-after you have initialized your distro once.
-Fire up wsl and run the following command to install python(same as any linux installation).

-`sudo apt install python3`

-after a succesful installation run `python --version` to see if it has been correctly installed.

 #### UBUNTU